duriantaco/remback/README.md

 A Python package for removing backgrounds from profile pictures using a fine-tuned Segment Anything Model (SAM).

+### Requirements

+1. Python 3.9 - 3.11
+2. Dependencies (installed automatically): torch, opencv-python, numpy, mtcnn, segment-anything.

+**Note**: Do make sure your environment is using `python 3.9 to 3.11`.
+You can set up your env as such, `python3.11 -m venv venv311`.
+`Python 3.13` will **NOT** work because tensorflow does not support it yet.

 ## Installation

 ### Installation of package